jgwil2/flangulr/README.md

 Followed the [tutorial](http://flask.pocoo.org/docs/0.10/tutorial/) and now I'm going to expand on it.

-To do:
+Done:

 * Add full CRUD operations
 * Read users out of database
+* New user registration

+To do:

+* Join users/entries tables
+* Manage user profile
+* Encrypt passwords
+* Accept markdown
-* We'll see!
+* Add comments